codeonlyjs/website/content/guide/ssrServer.md

-## Use with Bundle-free
+## Use with Bundle Free

-If your server uses Bundle-free, you'll also want to inject the import maps and other changes bundle-free provides into the `entryHtml` string.
+If your server uses Bundle Free, you'll also want to inject the import maps and other changes it provides into the `entryHtml` string.

-This can be managed by setting up bundle-free slightly differently:
+This can be managed by setting up the Bundle Free middleware slightly differently:

-1. Capture a reference to the bundle-free middleware (see the `bf` variable in the following example)
+1. Capture a reference to the middleware for later use (see the `bf` variable in the following example)
 2. Set the `spa` option to `false` - since we'll be handling page loads ourself
 3. Set the `default` option to `false` - to prevent automatically loading `index.html`